thienhophu/ProjectTracker/README.md

 - To run app in simulators, please see the below building iOS/Android

+## Setup Environment

+- Clone the .env.template into .env.local
+- Get Firebase API key and add it into REACT_APP_FIREBASE_API_KEY

 ## Some Commands to use in this project

 ```bash